GAME DESIGN

 : Wrigley Field wind is the difference between a HR into the basket or a warning track out

 IIn April and May the wind often comes off Lake Michigan (less than a mile to the east), which means a northeast wind "blowing in" to knock down potential home runs and turn them into outs.
 In the summer, however, or on any warm and breezy day, the wind often comes from the south and the southwest, which means the wind is "blowing out" and has the potential to turn normally harmless fly balls into home runs.
 A third variety is the cross-wind, which typically runs from the left field corner to the right field corner and causes all sorts of interesting havoc.
-Depending on the direction of the wind, Wrigley can either be one of the friendliest parks in the major leagues for pitchers or among the worst.
-Before the game starts playing DYNASTY League Baseball, you will see the weather being determined based on actual weather bureau data by month, day or night, ball park and region.

-Lofton hits a Deep Drive to LF, first a 3D Pie chart graph will pop up showing you the % chance of Lofton hitting a HR.
-Then, the LF section of the Wrigley Field Ball Park chart will pop up showing the distance in feet the ball was hit and each park adjustment that further adjusts the distance hit until the final result — 370 foot HOME RUN into the Basket.
-You can see that if it hadn't been for the wind blowing out at 20-29 mph and the ball traveling an extra 20 feet the result would have been been a warning track out.
+Then, the left field section of the Wrigley Field Ball Park chart will pop up showing the distance in feet the ball was hit and each park adjustment that further adjusts the distance hit until the final result — 370 foot HOME RUN into the Basket.

-Continue your tour here DYNASTY League Baseball IN-DEPTH
+Continue your tour here

 Home | Ticket Window | Subscribe